d12frosted/elpa-mirror/gnu/corfu-readme.txt

   • [Cape]: Additional Capf backends and `completion-in-region' commands are provided by the [Cape] package.
-Among others, the package supplies a file path and a dabbrev completion backend.
+Among others, the package supplies a file path and a Dabbrev completion backend.
 Cape provides the `cape-company-to-capf' adapter to reuse Company backends in Corfu.
 Furthermore the function `cape-super-capf' can merge multiple Capfs, such that the candidates of multiple Capfs are displayed